Quantco/spox/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for pull request.
+Thank you for the pull request.
 Below are a few things we ask you kindly to self-check before getting a review.
 Remove checks that are not relevant.
 -->